Hoohm/dropSeqPipe/README.md

 Description
 ------------------
 This pipeline is based on [snakemake](https://snakemake.readthedocs.io/en/stable/) and the dropseq tools provided by the [McCarroll Lab](http://mccarrolllab.com/dropseq/).
 It allows to go from raw data of your dropSeq/scrbSeq experiment until the final count matrix with QC plots along the way.
-This is the tool we use in our lab to improve our wetlab protocol as well as provide an easy framework to reproduce and compare different experiments as well as different parameters.
+This is the tool we use in our lab to improve our wetlab protocol as well as provide an easy framework to reproduce and compare different experiments with different parameters.

 This package is trying to be as user friendly as possible.
 One of the hopes is that non-bioinformatician can make use of it without too much hassle.

 NEWS -- Version 0.22